-This advisory reminds plan sponsors of deadlines for amending qualified retirement plans and for submitting certain plans to the IRS for a determination letter, as well as other significant changes to the determination letter process.
+This advisory reminds plan sponsors of deadlines for amending qualified retirement plans and certain year-end legal updates.

-In some years, qualified retirement plans must adopt required amendments before certain deadlines.
-Although it appears that for most plans no such amendments are required in 2016, plan sponsors that have added optional features to a retirement plan during 2016 (e.g., a plan loan feature) must ensure that the associated “discretionary” amendments are signed no later than December 31, 2016 (for calendar-year plans).
+Plan sponsors who have added optional features to a retirement plan during 2017 (e.g., a plan loan feature) must ensure that the associated “discretionary” amendments are signed no later than December 31, 2017 (for calendar-year plans).
 If you have made any discretionary amendments, you should take some time to make sure they have been formally adopted by the end of the year.

-Although there are not many significant amendments required for qualified plans in 2016, the changes described above are expected to have a significant impact on plan compliance in the future.
+Although there are not many significant amendments required for qualified plans in 2017, these changes are expected to have a significant impact on plan compliance in the future.
 The end of the year provides an opportunity for plan sponsors to review their qualified retirement plans and prepare for upcoming filing deadlines and other changes.
 Please do not hesitate to contact your Alston & Bird attorney if we can assist you with proper filing procedures for your qualified retirement plan and to discuss any plan amendments and applicable deadlines.